The best Python HTTP clients

 3. aiohttp

 Asynchronous HTTP Client/Server for asyncio and Python.
+Check out our full guide on how to scrape with asyncio and aiohttp .

 aiohttp is package containing both a client and server framework, meaning it might be well suited for an API which also makes requests elsewhere.
-It has 11k stars on Github and a number of third party libraries build upon it.
+It has 11k stars on Github and a number of third party libraries build upon it .
 Running our usual Star Wars request with aiohttp would be:

 import aiohttp